Featured

 Book a live demo

 If you've ever sourced products through Alibaba.com, you've likely come across its lesser-known counterpart: 1688.com.
-Frequently referred to as “domestic Alibaba,” 1688 is a B2B platform owned by the Alibaba Group that primarily caters to Chinese businesses.
+Frequently referred to as “domestic Alibaba,” 1688 is a B2B service owned by the Alibaba Group that primarily caters to Chinese businesses.
 As the line between global and local sourcing continues to blur, more international companies are eyeing 1688 for its ultra-low pricing, vast product range, and direct access to manufacturers.
 But is 1688 safe?

 What Is 1688?